Anglebert-Dev/gpa-calculator-js-assignment/README.md

 1. Enter assignment name and grade (0-5)
 2. Click "Add Assignment" or press Enter
 3. View your current GPA and assignment list
-4. Press "S" to log all data to console
+4. Press "S" to log all data to the console

 ## Project Structure